Updated: May 15, 2021

 Is Freediving safe?
 Yes, as long as you’re properly trained, you practice responsible diving and dive with other certified divers.
 Everything has risks, it’s no different than riding a bicycle or walking down the street.
 Proper training will also help minimize risks and the more you train the more you get to know your body’s limits.
 It's also important to condition your body to the changes that are happening when you begin to freedive.

 Why do I need an instructor when I have countless blogs and YouTube videos bookmarked?
-The issues with blogs and Vlogs is that information can be out of date, it's time consuming to research and can be overwhelming.
+The issue with blogs and Vlogs is that information can be out of date, it's time-consuming to research and can be overwhelming.
 When you have an instructor they can explain everything you need to know and if you have questions they can quickly answer you.
 What’s available online is great as supplemental but doesn’t replace the need for an instructor.
-When it comes to actually practicing what you’ve learned, an instructor plays a more important role.
-If there’s any issues with your technique it can be corrected immediately before bad techniques become bad habits.
-Doing certain skills incorrectly can be a liability to your safety.
+When it comes to practicing what you’ve learned, an instructor plays a more important role.
+If there are any issues with your technique it can be corrected immediately before bad techniques become bad habits.
+Doing certain skills incorrectly can be a liability to you and your buddy's safety.

 Not only families struggle with the loss, so do the lifeguards and other people present at the pool.

 There’s a lot of science in Freediving and there’s still room to learn more.
 There are antiquated techniques that have been proven to cause more harm than good.
 An instructor would also ensure that you have the most up-to-date information.
 When selecting an organization to get certified under check to see how often do they update their learning materials.
 Your progress should be gradual so your body has time to adapt to changes happening in your body.

 Training and practicing shouldn’t be about hitting your personal best every time or training till you black-out.
 Moderate drills have been proven effective and preferred.